syne-tune/syne-tune/docs/source/faq.rst

   for `Gaussian process based Bayesian optimization <tutorials/basics/basics_bayesopt.html>`__.
   The same code powers modalities like multi-fidelity HPO, constrained HPO, or cost-aware HPO, having been tried and tested for several years.
-* **Support for distributed parallelized experimentation**: We built Syne Tune to be able to move fast, using the parallel resources AWS SageMaker offers.
-  Syne Tune allows ML/AI practitioners to easily set up and run studies with many `experiments running in parallel <tutorials/experimentation/README.html>`__.
 * **Special support for researchers**: Syne Tune allows for rapid development and comparison between different tuning algorithms.
 Its `blackbox repository and simulator backend <tutorials/multifidelity/mf_setup.html>`__